Best Domain Registrars for Canada

 Site owners can choose between VPS hosting, WordPress hosting, or shared hosting plans.
 They all come with one or more free domain names, as well as SSL certificate, unlimited disk space, and various marketing tools and e-commerce solutions.

 Buying a domain with Domain.com is affordable—just under $10 per year for .com or .net websites—and comes with 24/7 phone support and access to an FAQ area.
+It will leave you satisfied that you opted for one of the top domain registrars.

 Name.com has been in operation since 2003 and controls two million domains.
 With Name.com, you get domain transfers, SSL certificates, app integration, a builder, email, and several different hosting options.